wfclark5/wfclark5/README.md

 🎓&nbsp;I hold a BS in Atmospheric Sciences from the University of North Carolina at Asheville and an MS in Computer Science from East Carolina University.

 🌱 &nbsp; My research interests are in applying organizational behavior theory to measure team performance of development teams.
-Analytics I want build out are streaming analytics, insurance-linked securities, seasonality of commodities, and supply chain analytics.
+Analytic domains I want learn more about are streaming analytics, insurance-linked securities, seasonality of commodities, and supply chain analytics.
 The technologies I think that will shape the future are in-situ/remote sensing (Wearables, Low Earth Orbit (LEO) Satellites, Ground Penetrating Radar), Edge Computing (IoT), and Applied AI.

 ✍️ &nbsp;In my free time, I enjoy carpentry, movies, and spending time with my loved ones.